24 Customer Service Training Ideas in 2023 | Ultimate Guide

 16. Conduct conflict-resolution exercises

 Knowing how to answer questions correctly or walk a customer through how to complete a task or troubleshoot a problem is great, but customer service agents need to know how to handle frustrated, unhappy, and sometimes downright mean customers.
-Conduct conflict-resolution training, such as role-playing exercises, to educate employees on how to handle tense situations.
+Conduct conflict-resolution training, such as role-playing exercises, to educate employees on handling tense situations.

 17. Train on product knowledge

 Your customer service team needs to be experts in your product.
-Beyond training for the typical customer service skills, make sure they’re familiar with the product or services you provide—including any updates or changes that happen.
+Beyond training for the typical customer service skills, make sure they’re familiar with the product or services you provide—including any updates or changes.
 Be sure to include product knowledge training in all of your new onboarding training, as well as frequent refresher training sessions.

 18. Learn soft skills

-Customer service agents need to be great listeners, empathetic, clear communicators and need to know how to stay positive in stressful situations.
+Customer service agents must be great listeners, empathetic, clear communicators, and know how to stay positive in stressful situations.
 While soft skills are harder to learn, have your team engage in exercises that allow them to practice their professionalism and patience.

 19. Hold demonstration sessions

-A demonstration session or walk-through is a great way to give your team an opportunity to see your product or the tools they’re using in action.
+A demonstration session or walk-through is a great way for your team to see your product or the tools they’re using in action.
 You could host these live and allow your team to come with questions to answer in real-time, or pre-record demonstrations they can access on their own time.

 20. Design a mentor program